-My blog is about wellness, well-being, and wholeness, however they show up in our bodies, minds, hearts, and/or spirits (which of course aren’t separate at all), as good share-worthy information appears in my life in various forms, from articles on the latest scientific findings, to spirituality, recipes, poems, book and film reviews, my personal musings, and more.
+My blog is about wellness, well-being, and wholeness, however they show up in our bodies, minds, hearts, and/or spirits (which of course aren’t separate at all), as good share-worthy information appears in my life in various forms, from articles on the latest scientific findings, to spirituality, recipes, poems, book reviews, film reviews, my personal musings, and more.

-I started this blog about meditation and my intent and practice of sitting daily in 2010, at the tail end of 2009.
-Later I began adding posts about other topics related to well-being.
+I started this blog about my intent and practice of sitting daily in 2010, at the tail end of 2009.
+Later I began adding posts on other topics related to well-being.
 I renamed the blog (from The Zafu Report to The Well: bodymindheartspirit) and gave it a new look as well.

 There is no master plan except to participate in the healing of us all.
-I’m actually making it up as I go along, sharing what inspires and motivates and informs and expands me with you, the interesting and interested people who find this place on the vastness of the Internet.
+I’m making it up as I go along, sharing what inspires and motivates and informs and expands me with you, the interesting and interested people who find this place on the vastness of the Internet.
 Thank you for your interest.

 I love getting comments on my blog posts!